Someones-Projects/MoveoHealth/README.md

 * Coroutines and Flow for background operations inside the repository pattern.
 * Observing LiveData for UI changes.
 * DataStore - for saving user preferences (such as filter option)
-* Precess death handling - saving view state instance.
+* Process death handling - saving view state instance.
 * LeakCanary - to detect memory leaks problems.
 * ViewBinding - for safe and fast views reference
 * Timber - Secure logging (print logs only for debug build)